kgraefe/pidgin-extended-blist-sort/README.md

     make -f Makefile.mingw

-## Contributing
+## Contribution

-### Coding
-Please fork the project, do your changes and make pull request.
+We love patches. :heart: Please fork the project, do your changes and make a pull request.